-Project Name: Big Bear Lake Marina Deepening and Boat launch Facility Project effort to deepen the West Navigation Channel at the Big Bear Lake Marina, located on the south shore of Big Bear Lake in the Big Bear Valley in the San Bernardino Mountains, San Bernardino County, California.
-After dredging is complete, a new boat launch facility would be constructed within the Marina area, extending into the West Navigation
+Project Code:2022-0021765Project Name:Big Bear Lake Marina Deepening and Boat launch Facility ProjectProject Type:Marina - Maintenance/ModificationProject Description:The Big Bear Municipal Water District proposes to conduct the dredging effort to deepen the West Navigation Channel at the Big Bear Lake Marina, located on the south shore of Big Bear Lake in the Big Bear Valley in the San Bernardino Mountains, San Bernardino County, California.
+After dredging is complete, a new boat launch facility would be constructed within the Marina area, extending into the West Navigation Channel to allow for more efficient and safe access to the Lake in the event of emergency or during regular maintenance.